openenclave/openenclave/tcps/README.md

 buffer to avoid leaking uninitialized data.
 The macro COPY\_BUFFER\_FROM\_STRING(*buffer*, *string*) is provided by **tcps.h** to do this.
-5. All ocalls must either have non-void parameters or a non-void return.
-For example, "void Foo(void);" will not compile.

 If the above is done, the generated code will work equally with both SGX and OP-TEE, as long as the EXE and TA use the right include paths and libs,